 3. Start Telling Stories

 A Harvard Business Review article from last year sings praises for Budweiser’s “Puppy Love” commercial, which ran during the 2014 Super Bowl because the ad used storytelling to make a deep connection to viewers.
-Watch the 60-second spot, which had more than 58 million views on YouTube to gauge your emotional response.

 This ad is successful because it tells a complete story, using classic dramatic structure, including exposition, rising action, climax, falling action, and a final outcome.